AudialAI/audial-sdk/README.md

 ## Support

-For issues, questions, or feedback, please [create an issue](https://github.com/audial/audial-sdk/issues) on our GitHub repository or contact support@audial.io.
+For issues, questions, or feedback, please [create an issue](https://github.com/audial/audial-sdk/issues) on our GitHub repository or contact contact@audialmusic.ai.